hackerstolz/hacks/api/README.md

 ## Setup
 ### Database

 Add a user named `hacks` with the password `hacks` to your local PostgreSQL instance.
-The app will then initialize a database.
+Also create a new database `hacks`.
+The app will then initialize all necessary tables.

 ### Building & Running {Hacks}